 The above cancellation is due to the Lorenz invariance of space-time.
 Many kinematics routines have to be protected against numerical cancellations and it is the major part of the job in their construction.
 Also the matrix elements may contain very bad numerical cancellations between the terms.
 These are called gauge cancellations.
-Sometimes special variables need to be used to transfer information from the kinematics to the matrix element in a numerically stable way.
-Another solution to this problem can be to use very high precision in the calculations.
+Sometimes special variables need to be used to transfer information from the kinematics to the matrix element.
+Other solutions to this problem can be to use very high precision in the calculations.
 This can go at the cost of very much computer time.
 We may get to see some of these cancellations at a later stage.

-Back to our program for the reaction $e^-e^+ \to \mu^-\mu^+$.
+Back to our program for the reaction $e^-e^+ \rightarrow \mu^-\mu^+$ .
 The structure of such programs is that we have: